kappital/kappital/docs/spec/cloud_native_serivce_SPEC_DRAFT.md

 **Operator directory** store all operator deploy files when this service's type is **Operator**.
 When service's type is **Helm**, this directory is empty.

-Generally, operator diectory containers operator workload file, role and rolebind file , clusterrole and clusterrolebind file.
+Generally, operator directory containers operator workload file, role and rolebind file , clusterrole and clusterrolebind file.

-## Rw Directory
+## Raw Directory

-**raw directory** store third-party service packages, support helmchart, operator-framework bundle.
+**raw directory** store third-party service packages, support helm chart, operator-framework bundle.